Month-end Billing run:

 Start the billing run by setting and checking that all the dates are correct.
 Once you are done, click on the “Update” button found in the corner on the right-hand side of the page.

-Orange:This will determine the last date of the month for which invoices should be included.
-This needs to be determined before you do your first billing run and will then be the same every month as this date influences the billing range.
+Orange:This setting determines the final date of the billing period—the cutoff for which invoices are included.
+It must be set before your first billing run and will remain consistent each month, as it affects the billing range.

 Purple:Here, you will be able to see what the date on the invoices will be.